airappsco/MVP-C/README.md

 ## How to create a new screen

-First add a new group for your new screen for example:
+First add a new group for your new screen to ViewControllers for example:
+- ViewControllers
+    - MyNewScreen

+Next add three files to your group:
-MyNewScreen
+- MyNewScreen
+    - MyNewScreenViewController.swift
+    - MyNewScreenPresenter.swift
+    - MyNewScreenCoordinator.swift

 ## Support